-"The new phrenology," is a term Tod Mikuriya, MD, once used to describe a study showing marijuana use causing changes in the brain.
-And although structural changes would be worrisome, Mikuriya said, it would still have to be shown that those changes result in adverse cognitive or behavioral changes.
+"The new phrenology," is a term Tod Mikuriya, MD, used to describe studies showing marijuana use causing changes in the brain.
+Although structural changes would be worrisome, Mikuriya said, it would still have to be shown that those changes result in adverse cognitive or behavioral changes.
 Weiland et al make the same point: